Lost and Found Pets

 Thoroughly check your house for your pet, down to every nook and cranny.
 Look behind closed doors, in closets and behind furniture.
 Check with your family members to find out when they last saw the animal.

-Contact your Animal Control Officer to find out if anyone has reported seeing your animal.
+Contact your Animal Control Officer to find out if she/he has brought the animal to the shelter or if anyone has reported seeing your animal.
 Leave a detailed description of your pet with your Animal Control Officer.

 Let your neighbors know you are missing your pet.

-If we are your contracted animal shelter, REPORT YOUR MISSING PET to us by clicking the buttons to the right.
-Call us at (207) 449-1366 to see if an animal has been brought in that matches your pets description.
+If Midcoast Humane is your contracted animal shelter, REPORT YOUR MISSING PET to us in the next section.
+Call us at (207) 449-1366 to see if any animals have been brought in that match your pets description.
 Check in frequently!
 By filling out the lost pet form, we’ll have all your information on file.
 You can upload an image as well.
 If we are not your contracted animal shelter, call your town office to find out.
-See a list of contracted towns
+See a list of towns that hold contracts with Midcoast Humane.

 Browse a complete list of ALL stray animals that are in our care on this page.